 There is some actual science to this as well.
-Dr. Chris Iliades says that caffeine effects your fight or flight mechanism.
+Dr. Chris Iliades says that caffeine affects your fight or flight mechanism.
 Having those ramped up when you have a general anxiety disorder can help trigger an anxiety attack.

 Next: Some behavioral therapy is a good route as well.

 5. Cognitive behavioral therapy

 Creating the ability to be mindful of what is happening takes time and practice.
 Essentially you would have to take “those mal-adaptive thoughts, learn to recognize them and try to figure out why you’re having them.”
 The Reddit user says that you can look at those thoughts in a more “detached manner” that will help you get over them.